This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Our workshops are led by our staff, partner organizations, and sustainability leaders in living and making change in Detroit.

-Session Time: 2:30 PM 4:30 PM
+Session Time: 2:30 PM to 4:30 PM

 Community Sustainability Workshops